Adobe Genuine software FAQ

 The supply and usage of non-genuine software is not authorized by Adobe and is not “OK.”
 In addition, non-genuine software can be a common source of malware and viruses.
 IDC estimates organizations that obtain or install an unlicensed software package or buy a computer with unlicensed software, face a one-in-three chance (29 percent) of encountering malware.

-- If you have received a notification from Adobe indicating your software is not genuine, click the notification to learn more and discover options to purchase genuine Adobe software or contact customer support for more information.
+- If you’ve received a notification from Adobe indicating your software is not genuine, click the notification to learn more and discover options to purchase genuine Adobe software or contact Adobe customer support for more information.

 - If someone else in your organization is responsible for software purchase (for example, your IT Administrator), you may want to check with them first.